cuVSLAM

 Loading and Localizing in a Map

 After the map has been saved to the disk, it can be used to localize the robot.
-To load the map into the memory, you can use the ROS 2 action called LoadMapAndLocalize.
+To load the map into the memory, you can use the ROS 2 service called LocalizeInMap.
 It requires a map file path and a prior pose, which is an initial guess of where the robot is in the map.
 Given the prior pose and current set of camera frames, cuVSLAM tries to find the pose of the landmarks in the requested map that matches the current set.
 If the localization is successful, cuVSLAM will load the map in the memory.
 Otherwise, it will continue building a new map.

 Coordinate Frames